hablapps/pairstrading/PostPairsTrading.md

 ```q
 coint:.pykx.import[`statsmodels.tsa.stattools]`:coint
 ```
-For our study, we retrieved data for the different indexes using the Yahoo Finance API and stored them in the `data/stocks/` directory.
+For our study, we retrieved data for the different indexes using the [Yahoo Finance API](https://pypi.org/project/yfinance/) and stored them in the `data/stocks/` directory, where we'll find one csv file for each index.
 Additionally, for simplicity, we only use the closing prices (float), but the API also provides other typical values such as high, low, and open prices.

 We declare the function **read_stock** to read the closing data of a given index.
 This function uses `0:` to read the files, which takes the delimiter and the schema.
 In this case, we only want to read the closing price column as a float.
 Additionally, since the data does not include any reference to the index being read, we need to make a small adjustment to our table to add the index associated with each price.
 Then, we apply this function to `each` of the indexes from which we want to read the data, concatenate (`raze`) all the data into a table, and finally group (`xgroup`) by index.
 We declare a variable, **syms**, as a list of symbols, representing each of the indexes we want to check for cointegration.